"History is not a burden on the memory but an illumination of the soul."

 - Staff ensure that the key knowledge and vocabulary receives the appropriate coverage within each history unit.

 - As much as possible, units are taught in chronological order to demonstrate the changes through history and how they have shaped Britain and the wider world.

 - Educational visits are planned where possible.

 - Appropriate resources and artefacts are provided to add depth and understanding for each unit.

 - Quizzes and recall activities are planned into the timetable to ensure children’s learning is retained.

 - Learning is adapted to make it as accessible as possible for SEND pupils.

 Our History Curriculum is high quality, well thought out and is planned to demonstrate progression.
 If children are keeping up with the curriculum, they are deemed to be making good or better progress.
-In addition, we measure the impact of our curriculum through the following methods:

 At St Giles, we strive to ensure that children are equipped with historical knowledge and skills that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.